Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 to read more in our Frequently Asked Questions about checking with your employer health plan administrator before enrolling in a Medicare prescription drug plan.

 If you have VA coverage (that is, prescription drug coverage as part of Veterans Affairs benefits), then you may not need Medicare Part D coverage.
 However, if you find that the VA does not cover all of your medication needs, you can also enroll in a Medicare Part D program.
-The two programs actually work together, allowing coordinated coverage - first under the VA and secondly under your Medicare Part D plan.
-Your VA coverage is also considered "creditable coverage" and should you decide to enroll into such a Medicare Part D plan after the close of your initial enrollment period, there will be no penalty for late enrollment.
+The two programs cannot be used at the same time for the purchase of a single drug, but actually work together, allowing coordinated coverage - first under the VA and secondly under your Medicare Part D plan.
+Your VA coverage is also considered "creditable coverage" and should you decide to enroll in a Medicare Part D plan after the close of your initial enrollment period, there will be no penalty for late enrollment.
 You can click here

 to read more in our VA section of Frequently Asked Questions.

 Am I required to join a Medicare Part D plan?

 The Medicare Part D program is voluntary and you are not required to enroll in a Medicare Part D plan when you first become eligible for Medicare.
 However, if you do not have some other form of creditable prescription drug coverage and later decide to join a Part D plan (PDP or MAPD

 ) you may incur a permanent late-enrollment penalty that you will pay in addition to your monthly plan premiums.

 Question: If Medicare Part D enrollment is voluntary, what if I don't need drug coverage?

 That depends on you.